alexa-games/skill-flow-builder/docs/set-up-skill-flow-builder-as-a-developer/project-structure.md

 - `content/MANIFET.json` - A rule to define the `.abc` files that are included in the skill.
-You can add to the include field, or you can define it using a wild-card character *.
-You can add `.abc` files in subdirectory within the `content` directory.
+You can add to the include field, or you can define it using a wild-card character `*`.
+You can add `.abc` files in subdirectory within the `content/` directory.
 Adding the files this way can be useful when you try to organize a large skill by splitting up the content flow into multiple `.abc` files in organized directories.

 - `content/story.abc` - This is an example of a branching content file for Skill Flow Builder.
-For more information, see [Use Skill Flow Builder to Create Your Content](../use-skill-flow-builder-to-create-content/README).
+For more information, see [Use Skill Flow Builder to Create Your Content](../use-skill-flow-builder-to-create-content/README.md).